issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 > **3. Create a Reservation:**
 Continuous Queries are only supported in certain BigQuery editions.
+Make sure you create the reservation in the same region as your BQ dataset.

 To create a reservation in BQ, select Capacity Management under Administration